 - It shall not adopt resolutions or decisions.

 The Committee is composed of 18 independent experts from different professional backgrounds representing the various regions of the world (5 from African States; 5 from Asian States; 2 from Eastern European States; 3 from Latin American and Caribbean States, and 3 from Western European and other States).
 Experts are nominated by Governments and elected by the Council.
 Elections normally take place at the September session of the Council.
-At the twenty-fourth session in September 2013, elections will be held for 6 of the 7 vacant seats and the election for the remaining 7th seat was held at the twenty-fifth session in March 2014.

 Members serve for a period of three years and may be re-elected once.
 Their term of membership starts on 1 October of the year of their election.